-Finally, consider how the DR platform must be architected.
-There are three fundamental approaches to DR: cold, warm and hot.
+- Architecture.
+Consider how the DR platform must be architected.
+There are three fundamental approaches to DR, including cold, warm and hot disaster recovery.
 These terms loosely relate to the ease with which a system can be recovered.

-Cold DR typically involves storage of data or virtual machine (VM) images.
+- Cold DR typically involves storage of data or virtual machine (VM) images.
 These resources generally aren't usable without additional work such as downloading the stored data or loading the image into a VM.
-Cold DR is usually the simplest approach -- often just storage -- and least-expensive approach, but it takes the longest to recover, leaving the business with the longest downtime in a disaster.
+Cold DR is usually the simplest approach -- often just data storage -- and the least expensive approach, but it takes the longest to recover, leaving the business with the longest downtime in a disaster.

-It's possible to mix approaches, enabling higher-priority workloads to employ a hot approach, while lower-priority workloads or data sets might use a warm or even cold approach.
-However, it's important for organizations to determine the best approach for each workload or resource and identify a cloud DR provider that can adequately support the desired approaches.
+It's possible to mix approaches, enabling higher-priority workloads to employ a hot approach while lower-priority workloads or data sets use a warm or even cold approach.
+However, it's important for organizations to determine the best approach for each workload or resource and to identify a cloud DR provider that can adequately support the desired approaches.

 Benefits of cloud DR

-Cloud DR provides several important benefits when compared to more traditional DR strategies:
+Cloud DR and backups provide several benefits when compared with more traditional DR strategies:

 Pay-as-you-go options.
-Organizations that deployed do-it-yourself (DIY) DR facilities faced significant capital costs, while engaging managed colocation providers for off-site DR services often locked organizations into long-term service agreements.
-A major advantage of cloud services is the pay-as-you-go paradigm, which enables organizations to pay a recurring monthly charge only for the resources and services that are used.
+Organizations that deploy do-it-yourself DR facilities face significant capital costs while engaging managed colocation providers for off-site DR services that often lock organizations into long-term service agreements.
+A major advantage of cloud services is the pay-as-you-go model, which enables organizations to pay a recurring monthly charge only for the resources and services they use.
 As resources are added or removed, the payments change accordingly.

 In effect, the cloud model of service delivery turns upfront capital costs into recurring operational expenses.
 However, cloud providers frequently offer discounts for long-term resource commitments, which can be more attractive to larger organizations with static DR needs.

 Flexibility and scalability.
-Traditional DR approaches, usually implemented in local or remote data centers, often imposed limitations in flexibility and scalability.
-The business had to buy the servers, storage, network gear and software tools needed for DR, and then design, test and maintain the infrastructure needed to handle DR operations -- substantially more if the DR was directed to a second data center.
-This typically represented a major capital and recurring expense for the business.
+Traditional DR approaches, usually implemented in local or remote data centers, often impose limitations in flexibility and scalability.
+The business must buy the servers, storage, network gear and software tools needed for DR, and then design, test and maintain the infrastructure needed to handle DR operations -- substantially more if the DR is directed to a second data center.
+This typically represents a major capital and recurring expense for the business.

-Cloud DR options, such as public cloud services and disaster recovery as a service (DRaaS) providers, can deliver enormous amounts of resources on-demand, enabling businesses to engage as many resources as necessary -- usually through a self-service portal -- and then adjust those resources when business demands change, such as when new workloads are added or old workloads and data is retired.
+Cloud DR options, such as public cloud services and disaster recovery as a service (DRaaS), can deliver enormous amounts of resources on demand, enabling businesses to engage as many resources as necessary -- usually through a self-service portal -- and then adjust those resources when business demands change, such as when new workloads are added or old workloads and data are retired.

 Easy testing and fast recovery.
 Cloud workloads routinely operate with VMs, making it easy to copy VM image files to in-house test servers to validate workload availability without affecting production workloads.
-In addition, businesses can select high bandwidth and fast disk I/O (input/output) options to optimize data transfer speeds to meet recovery time objective (RTO) requirements.
+In addition, businesses can select options with high bandwidth and fast disk input/output to optimize data transfer speeds in order to meet recovery time objective (RTO) requirements.
 However, data transfers from cloud providers impose costs, so testing should be performed with those data movement -- cloud data egress -- costs in mind.

 Cloud DR vs. traditional DR

-Cloud-based DR services and DRaaS offerings can provide cost benefits, flexibility and scalability, geo-redundancy and fast recovery.
+Cloud-based DR services and DRaaS offerings can provide cost benefits, flexibility and scalability, geo-redundancy, and fast recovery.
 But cloud DR might not be appropriate for all organizations or circumstances.
-Consider some of the situations where more traditional DR approaches might be beneficial, even essential, for the business.

-Compliance requirements.
-Cloud services are increasingly acceptable for enterprise usage where well-established regulatory oversight is required such as HIPAA (Health Insurance Portability and Accountability Act) and PCI DSS.
-However, some organizations might still face prohibitions when storing certain sensitive data outside of an immediate data center -- or in any resource or infrastructure that isn't under the organization's direct control, such as a third-party infrastructure like a public cloud.
-In these cases, the business might be obligated to implement local or owned off-site DR to satisfy security and compliance demands.
+- Compliance requirements.
+Cloud services are increasingly acceptable for enterprise usage where well-established regulatory oversight is required, such as the Health Insurance Portability and Accountability Act and PCI DSS.
+However, some organizations might still face prohibitions when storing certain sensitive data outside an immediate data center -- or in any resource or infrastructure that isn't under the organization's direct control, such as a public cloud, which is a third-party infrastructure.
+In these cases, the business could be obligated to implement local or owned off-site DR to satisfy security and compliance demands.

-Limited connectivity.
-Cloud resources and services depend on WAN connectivity such as the internet.
-DR use cases put a premium on connectivity because a reliable, high-bandwidth connection is critical to quick uploads/synchronization and fast recovery.
+- Limited connectivity.
+Cloud resources and services depend on wide area network connectivity such as the internet.
+DR use cases put a premium on connectivity because a reliable, high-bandwidth connection is critical for quick uploads, synchronization and fast recovery.
 Although reliable, high-bandwidth connectivity is common in global urban and most suburban areas, it's hardly universal.
 Remote installations such as edge computing sites often exist -- at least, in part -- because of limited connectivity, so it might make perfect sense to implement data backups, workload snapshots and other DR techniques at local sites where connectivity is questionable.
 Otherwise, the business risks data loss and problematic RTOs.

-Optimum recovery.
+- Optimum recovery.
 Clouds offer powerful benefits, but users are limited to the infrastructure, architecture and tools that the cloud provider offers.
-Cloud DR is constrained by the provider and the service-level agreement (SLA).
+Cloud DR is constrained by the provider and the service-level agreement.
 In some cases, the recovery point objective (RPO) and RTO offered by the cloud DR provider might not be adequate for the organization's DR needs -- or the service level might not be guaranteed.
-By owning the DR platform in-house, a business can implement and manage a custom DR infrastructure that can best guarantee DR performance requirements.
+By owning the DR platform in house, a business can implement and manage a custom DR infrastructure that can best guarantee DR performance requirements.

-It's worth noting that choosing traditional DR and cloud DR isn't mutually exclusive.
-Organizations might find that traditional DR might be best for some workloads, while cloud DR can work quite well for other workloads.
+It's worth noting that choosing between traditional DR and cloud DR isn't mutually exclusive.
+Organizations might find that traditional DR is best for some workloads, while cloud DR can work quite well for other workloads.
 Both alternatives can be mixed and matched to provide the best DR protection for each of the organization's workloads.

 Cloud disaster recovery and business continuity

-By this definition, BC is a broad topic area which involves a multitude of subjects including security, business governance and compliance, risk assessment and management, change management, and disaster preparedness/recovery.
-For example, BC efforts might consider and plan for a broad range of catastrophes such as epidemics -- loss of skilled personnel -- earthquakes, floods, fires, service outages, physical or cyberattacks, theft, sabotage and other potential incidents.
+By this definition, BC is a broad topic area that involves a multitude of subjects including security, business governance and compliance, risk assessment and management, change management, and disaster preparedness and recovery.
+For example, BC efforts might consider and plan for a broad range of catastrophes such as epidemics, earthquakes, floods, fires, service outages, physical or cyber attacks, theft, sabotage, and other potential incidents.

 Creating a cloud-based disaster recovery plan

 Implementation.
 The analysis is typically followed by a careful implementation that details steps for prevention, preparedness, response and recovery.
 Prevention is the effort made to reduce possible threats and eliminate vulnerabilities.
-This might include employee training in social engineering and regular OS (operating system) updates to maintain security and stability.
+This might include employee training in social engineering and regular operating system updates to maintain security and stability.
 Preparedness involves outlining the necessary response -- who does what in a disaster event.
 This is fundamentally a matter of documentation.
-Response outlines the technologies and strategies to implement when a disaster occurs.
-This is preparedness matched with the implementation of corresponding technologies -- such as recovering a data set or server VM backed up to the cloud.
+The response outlines the technologies and strategies to implement when a disaster occurs.
+This preparedness is matched with the implementation of corresponding technologies, such as recovering a data set or server VM backed up to the cloud.
 Recovery details the success conditions for the response and steps to help mitigate any potential damage to the business.

 Testing.
-Finally, any DR plan must be tested and updated on a regular basis to ensure that IT staff members are proficient at implementing the appropriate response and recovery successfully and in a timely manner, and that recovery takes place within an acceptable timeframe for the business.
+Any DR plan must be tested and updated regularly to ensure IT staff are proficient at implementing the appropriate response and recovery successfully and in a timely manner, and that recovery takes place within an acceptable time frame for the business.
 Testing can reveal gaps or inconsistencies in the implementation, enabling organizations to correct and update the DR plan before a real disaster strikes.

 Cloud disaster recovery providers, vendors

-At its heart, cloud DR is a form of off-site DR. An off-site strategy enables organizations to guard against incidents within the local infrastructure -- fire, flood, theft and so on -- and then either restore the resources to the local infrastructure or continue running the resources directly from the DR provider.
+At its heart, cloud DR is a form of off-site DR. An off-site strategy enables organizations to guard against incidents within the local infrastructure, and then either restore the resources to the local infrastructure or continue running the resources directly from the DR provider.
 Consequently, countless vendors have emerged to provide off-site DR capabilities.

 The most logical avenue for cloud DR is through major public cloud providers.
-For example, AWS (Amazon Web Services) offers the CloudEndure Disaster Recovery service, Azure provides Azure Site Recovery and Google Cloud Platform (GCP) offers Cloud Storage and Persistent Disk options for protecting valued data.
+For example, AWS offers the CloudEndure Disaster Recovery service, Microsoft Azure provides Azure Site Recovery, and Google Cloud Platform offers Cloud Storage and Persistent Disk options for protecting valued data.
 Enterprise-class DR infrastructures can be architected within all three major cloud providers.

-Beyond public clouds, a vast array of dedicated DR vendors now offers DRaaS products, essentially providing access to dedicated clouds for DR tasks.
+Beyond public clouds, an array of dedicated DR vendors now offers DRaaS products, essentially providing access to dedicated clouds for DR tasks.

-In addition, more traditional backup vendors now have DRaaS offerings, including:
+In addition, more traditional backup vendors now have DRaaS offerings:

-Given the proliferation of DRaaS offerings, it's critical for organizations to evaluate each potential offering for factors such as reliability, recurring costs, ease-of-use and provider support.
-Any DR platform must be updated and tested regularly to ensure that DR is available and will function as expected.
+Given the proliferation of DRaaS offerings, it's critical for organizations to evaluate each potential offering for factors such as reliability, recurring costs, ease of use and provider support.
+Any DR platform must be updated and tested regularly to ensure DR is available and will function as expected.